-bee-proof means securing a hive or components of a hive to ensure that that a bee from another hive cannot access the hive or hive component.
+bee-proof, in relation to a hive means securing a hive or components of a hive to ensure that that a bee from another hive cannot access the hive or hive component.

 brood box means the component of the hive used by the queen to lay eggs for raising new bees and includes the frames.